zhang-yu-wei/InBedder/README.md

 # InBedder
-Source code for InBedder, an instruction-following text embedder
+Source code for InBedder, an instruction-following text embedder.

+Paper: Answer is All You Need: Instruction-following Text Embedding via Answering the Question